syncfusion-content/javascript-docs/js/TreeGrid/Getting-Started.md

 {% endhighlight %}

-5.Initialize the ejTreeGrid with data source created in last step.
+5.Initialize the TreeGrid with data source created in last step.

 {% highlight js %}